codex-academy/FindYourData/steps/ajax.md

   });
 ```

-alternatively the call can return a Javascript Object (JSON):
+Alternatively the call can return a Javascript Object (JSON):

 ```javascript
   jQuery.get('/url/to/call', function(result){